Florin Prunea: 1994 World Cup and Euro 1996

 He made another three appearances during the successful 1994 World Cup qualifiers.
 He was part of the "Golden Generation" that went to the final tournament.
 Coach Anghel Iordănescu used him in only one game in the group stage, where he kept a clean sheet in the 1–0 victory against USA, whereas Bogdan Stelea was preferred in the first two.
 Prunea played from the round of 16 onwards, as they got past Argentina with a 3–2 win, reaching the quarter-finals where they faced Sweden.
 There, with five minutes remaining in extra time, his side was leading 2–1.
 However, Prunea failed to intercept a 40-meter cross in time, allowing striker Kennet Andersson to level the score at 2–2.
 As a result, the game went to penalties, where Sweden won 5–4.

 Prunea played one game during the successful Euro 1996 qualifiers.
 In the final tournament, the team lost all three group stage games against France, Bulgaria and Spain.
 Iordănescu used him only in the 2–1 loss to the Spanish side.

 Final years

 He played two games during the successful 1998 World Cup qualifiers and was selected by Iordănescu to be part of the final tournament squad, but did not play there.
 Prunea was also selected by coach Emerich Jenei to be part of the Euro 2000 final tournament squad, but again without playing there.
 On 25 April 2001 he made his last appearance for the national team in 0–0 friendly draw against Slovakia.

 For representing his country during 1990–2000 at the World and European Cups final tournaments, Prunea was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.

+Executive career

+Prunea had his first experience as a club official, while still an active player, when he briefly served as president of FCM Bacău in 2003.
+After he ended his playing career, he held the position of director of international relations within the Romanian Football Federation from 2006 to 2009.
+Subsequently, he worked for several clubs: Dinamo București (2010–2011, sporting director), Astra Ploiești (2011–2012, president), Politehnica Iași (2012–2017, president), Dinamo București (2019–2020, president).

+Personal life

+In 1994, Prunea was named Honorary Citizen of Bucharest.